omaga1231/the-hub/replit.md

 ### Data Architecture

-**Database: PostgreSQL** (via Neon serverless)
+**Database: Firebase Firestore**

+**Migration from PostgreSQL to Firestore (October 2025):**
+- Migrated from PostgreSQL to Firestore to solve production deployment issues
+- Firestore provides unified database for both development and production environments
+- Import script (`scripts/import-to-firestore.ts`) handles ID mapping from PostgreSQL to Firestore
+- All 474 courses, 50 programs, and 878 program-course relationships successfully migrated

 **Schema Design Philosophy:**
-- UUID primary keys for all entities
+- Firestore auto-generated document IDs for all entities
-- Cascading deletes for referential integrity
 - Timestamp tracking (createdAt) on all entities
-- Relational model: Colleges → Courses → Study Circles → Posts/Messages
+- Document-based model with references: Colleges → Courses → Study Circles → Posts/Messages
+- In-memory sorting used instead of composite indexes to avoid Firestore index requirements

 **Core Entities:**